Menu

 Owned By: Town of Hanover

-18 acres with a small pond and an adjacent woodland trail network.
-Borders a Well Protection Zone.
-Links directly to an approx. 3-mile trail network with the Hanover Senior Center, the Myrtle Street Fields / Ceurvels Park, and the Nava-Stasiluk Conservation Area, part of which is a former railroad bed.
+Tindale Bog is an 18-acre property with a small pond and an adjacent woodland trail network.
+It borders a Well Protection Zone, and links directly to an approx. 3-mile trail network with the Hanover Senior Center, the Myrtle Street Fields / Ceurvels Park, and the Nava-Stasiluk Conservation Area.
+A segment of the trail here is part of a former railroad bed.

 Features

-The small pond here was created in colonial times, by damming a stream.
+The small pond here was created in Colonial times, by damming a stream.
 In the summer it tends to grow thick with water lilies.
 There is a bench beside the pond, inviting quiet contemplation.

 This trail network includes a 0.4-mile section of the former Hanover Branch Railroad.
 The Hanover Branch Railroad extended 7.8 miles from Hanover Four Corners, through South and West Hanover, across Rockland, to North Abington, where it connected with the Old Colony Railroad to Plymouth.
 Incorporated in 1846, and constructed over the better part of the next 20 years, it officially opened for service in 1868.